Miltos-90/doe_toolbox/README.md

 ##### Description

+Full factorial designs consist of two or more factors, each with discrete possible values or "levels", and whose experimental units take on all possible combinations of these levels across all such factors.
-The `fullfact` function  outputs factor settings for a full factorial design with *n* factors, where the number of levels for each factor is given by the vector `levels` of length *n*.
+Such designs can be generated using the `fullfact` function  outputs factor settings for a full factorial design with *n* factors, where the number of levels for each factor is given by the vector `levels` of length *n*.

 The output is an *m*-by-*n* numpy array, where *m* is the number of treatments in the full-factorial design.
 Each row corresponds to a single treatment, and each column contains the settings for a single factor, with floating point scalars ranging from -1 to +1.

 ##### Example